 Contracted Out-of-State Goods and Services

 Goods or services purchased under contract from an out-of-state provider do not require additional out-of-state approvals.
-This includes contracted out-of-state training providers.However, all other required processes and procedures specific to that good or service must be applied.
+This includes contracted out-of-state training providers and purchases made using contracts established by the State Comptroller for Public Accounts and the Department of Information Resources (DIR).
+However, all other required processes and procedures specific to that good or service must be applied.

 Noncontracted Out-of-State Goods or Services